TalixAI/Elo/README.md

 ### **Implications Across Multiple Domains**

-The Elo system’s adaptable architecture allows it to perform tasks across a wide range of domains, from legal advice and healthcare to financial services and software development.
-The Elo design is flexible enough to autonomously execute tasks, regardless of the subject matter.
+The Elo system’s adaptable architecture allows it to autonomously perform tasks across a wide range of domains, from legal advice and healthcare to financial services and software development.

-Here's how the system would work in some key industries.
+Here's how the system would work in these vital industries.

 #### **Legal Domain: Case Thesis Preparation**